-When an engine failed in mid-air, the hero Southwest pilot thought 'Oh, here we go'
+When Southwest 1380's engine failed, the cockpit was so loud the pilots had to use hand signals to communicate

 First Officer Darren Ellisor also spoke with ABC News about the incident.

 "We were passing through about 32,000 feet when we had a large bang and a rapid decompression," he said.
 "The aircraft yawed and banked to the left, a little over ...
-40 degrees and we had a very severe vibration from the No. 1 engine that was shaking everything.
+40 degrees, and we had a very severe vibration from the No. 1 engine that was shaking everything.
 And that all kind of happened all at once."

 Shults said she and Ellisor used hand signals to communicate because of the noise level.

 "Really, Darren is just very easy to communicate with.
 And we had to use hand signals because it was loud.
 And, there was, it was just hard to communicate for a lot of different reasons," she said.
+"There was a lot of pointing."

-The full interview will run on ABC Friday evening at 10 p.m.
-ET.
+The full interview ran on ABC Friday evening.

 Shults joined the Navy in 1985 and was one of its first female fighter pilots.
 She ultimately retired as a lieutenant commander with two Navy Marine Corps Achievement Medals and a National Defense Service Medal, according to records.

+She told ABC that over her 25 years of flying for Southwest, she was often mistaken for a flight attendant.
+She also said some passengers would sometimes get off the plane she was flying because they didn't want a female pilot.

-That experience and her ability to remain cool under pressure was evident in air traffic control audio from that day, as Shults spoke calmly and clearly about the emergency at hand.
+Her Navy experience and her ability to remain cool under pressure was evident in air traffic control audio from that day, as Shults spoke calmly and clearly about the emergency at hand.

 "We have a part of the aircraft missing," she told air traffic control.